Add team members to a team

 By default, team members inherit the permissions afforded to members of the team project Contributors group.
 Members of this group can add and modify source code, create and delete test runs, and create and modify work items.
 They can collaborate with other team members and check in work to the team's code base or collaborate on a Git team project.

-To learn more about permission settings, go here.
+To learn more about permission settings, see Pernission reference for Team Foundation Server.

 A: If you don’t see test case management tools, team rooms, or Agile portfolio management features such as portfolio backlog levels, you might not have the correct level of access to the features in Team Web Access (TWA).
-Go here to learn how to grant or limit access to TWA features.
+See Change access levels to learn how to grant or limit access to TWA features.

 A: You can add a team administrator from the administration context for the team.
-Team administrators can add other team administrators, team members, team favorites.
-They can also customize the Kanban board and add members and events in a team room.
+Team administrators can add other team administrators and team members.
+They can also customize team settings and administer the team room.

 A: By default, users who have permissions to access one project within a collection can view other projects within that collection, even if they don't have permissions to modify work items or perform other actions in that project.
-You can restrict individuals or TFS groups from creating or modifying select artifacts.
+To limit operation of some tasks to select groups or individuals, see Restrict access in TFS.